Stood Up (song)

-"Stood Up" is a song written by Dub Dickerson and Erma Herrold and performed by Ricky Nelson.
-The song reached #2 on the Billboard Hot 100, #4 on the R&B chart, #8 on the country chart, and #27 on the UK Singles Chart in 1957.
+"Stood Up" is a song written by Dub Dickerson and Erma Herrold and performed by American musician Ricky Nelson.
+The song reached No. 2 on the Billboard pop chart, No. 4 on the R&B chart, No. 8 on the country chart, and No. 27 on the UK Singles Chart in 1957.
 James Burton and Joe Maphis played guitar on the song, with Joe Maphis doing the guitar solo.

-The song ranked #16 on Billboard magazine's Top 50 songs of 1958.
+The song ranked No. 16 on Billboard magazine's Top 50 songs of 1958.